 Search engine optimization (SEO) is a crucial if you’re promoting your videos on the search engine organically.
 So, when potential students research educational content or online courses, your videos should come up in the search results.

 Appearing on the search engine’s first page will help you attract more students to enroll in your class.
+If you don’t have an in-house SEO team, just outsource it to a B2B SEO company.
 That’s because landing on the search result organically only means that you’re already trusted within the academician community.
+You can also appear high on the search if you invest in techniques and free link building tools as part of your optimization.

 7. Promote your videos